 With that success in mind, Bonnie wanted to give celebrity and entertainment-loving women their own online news home, but one that also covered the style, diet and fitness service they loved, as well as women’s issues they cared about.
 Bonnie also serves as a PMC Senior Advisor, a Gold Derby Awards Expert, and sits on the New York Alumni Advisory Board for the University Of Toronto, where she earned an Honors BA in English and History.
 A native of Toronto, Canada, Bonnie started her professional journalism career by freelance writing for the Toronto Star, while studying at Osgoode Hall Law School.
 She loved writing more than law, took a year off from school and landed a job as a fashion reporter for the Toronto Star.
 From there, she was hired three years later as an editor/writer for Women’s Wear Daily.

 Her first job as a magazine Editor-in-Chief was leading Canada’s national fashion magazine, Flare, and after tripling newsstand circulation, she was hired to become Editor-in-Chief of teen magazine YM, back in NYC, which competed against behemoth, Seventeen magazine.
 When Bonnie started at YM, the publication had a newsstand circulation of 700,000 versus Seventeen’s 1.7 million.
 By the time she left, YM’s newsstand sales were within 25k of Seventeen’s.
 Bonnie was hired away from YM to launch the American version of Marie Claire, for which she and her team earned Advertising Age’s Magazine Launch of the Year award in 1994.
 Following Marie Claire, Bonnie succeeded the legendary Helen Gurley Brown, Editor-in-Chief of Cosmopolitan, where she reversed the circulation downturn and raised newsstand sales by 18% in her first year.
 For this, she was named Editor of the Year by Advertising Age for her redesign and modernization of the magazine.
 At Glamour magazine, Bonnie took over from Ruth Whitney, another legendary Editor-in-Chief.
 During her tenure as Editor-in-Chief, Bonnie led Glamour to its highest circulation and revenue levels ever.
 Bonnie then joined Us Weekly in 2002.
+As a result of her reconception and transformation of the magazine, newsstand sales soared and Bonnie was named Editor of the Year, for the second time by Advertising Age.
 Beginning in July 2003, Bonnie served as Executive Vice President and Chief Editorial Director of American Media Inc., where she was responsible for overseeing AMI’s 16 weekly, biweekly, and monthly magazines, including Star, Shape, Natural Health, Country Weekly and Men’s Fitness.
 Under Bonnie’s leadership at AMI, Star successfully relaunched from a tabloid to a glossy magazine, resulting in the magazine’s paid circulation increasing to more than 1.5 million.

 Bonnie stepped down from her position in May 2008, but remained the Editor-at-Large at Star and a consultant to AMI.
 Bonnie has been a regular contributor to the Today Show, Good Morning America, Access Hollywood, Good Day New York, Inside Edition, FOX Digital News, CNN New Day, WPIX and Cheddar TV and CTV News.
 Bonnie regularly gives keynote speeches, moderates panels and serves on panels including at the BlogHer Conference, the NY Digital Summit, She Leads and the L.A.
 Digital Summit.
 She has blogged for The Huffington Post and authored the bestselling book The Joys of Much Too Much: Go For The Big Life — The Great Career, The Perfect Guy, and Everything Else You’ve Ever Wanted.
 Bonnie is married to architect Michael Fuller and they have four children.